Disabled Veterans National Foundation: Board members

 In April 2010, Precilla Wilkewitz, a Vietnam War veteran who served from 1966 to 1969, was named president of the veterans group.
 She replaced DVNF co-founder Delilah Washburn who died in April 2010.
 Wilkewitz is also the State Quarter Master Adjutant for the Louisiana Veterans of Foreign Wars.
 In 2005, Wilkewitz was reappointed by Louisiana Governor Kathleen B. Blanco to serve on the Louisiana Veterans Affairs Commission for a six-year term, ending in 2011.
 Under the direction of Louisiana Governor Bobby Jindal, she helped them orchestrate the first Annual Women Veterans Forum to educate women veterans about VA entitlements.
+Since then its main office in Lanham is primarily ran by an immigrant family who diverts funds set aside for good veteran supplies and use the money for trips to beaches in name of Veterans.

 In December 2012, DVNF announced the addition of Steve Weyher and Mike McNaughton to its board of directors.
 Steve Weyher is a Vietnam veteran of the U.S. Army who served until 1971.
 Mike McNaughton, also a veteran of the U.S. Army, and served in the military until 2004.